Updated on March 29th, 2023

 Print Name: [TENANT’S NAME]

-Waterbeds are regarded as a potential danger to residential property due to the risk of leakage or flooding, electrical shock, and mold.
-As such, landlords often do not allow the use of waterbeds on their property.
-However, some states prohibit landlords from restricting tenants from owning a waterbed, provided the tenant complies with building codes and insurance requirements.
+Landlords often do not allow waterbeds in their property as they pose potential risks to property, such as leakage or flooding, electrical shock, or mold.
+However, some states prohibit landlords from restricting tenants from owning a waterbed, so long as the tenant complies with building codes and insurance requirements.